 - If your mattress is too uncomfortable and you’re not sleeping well, tossing and turning all night, it might be time for an upgrade

-The average life of a mattress can be between 6-10+ years depending on the materials used in its construction.
+The average life of a mattress can be between six to 10-plus years depending on the materials used in its construction.
 A health care mattress would need more frequent cleaning and may need to be replaced far sooner than the average mattress.
-Using a mattress protector could increase the lifespan of a mattress by keeping it clean of sweat, dust, and germs.
+Using a mattress protector could increase the lifespan of a mattress by keeping it clean off sweat, dust, and germs.

 Deciding on replacement mattresses ought to come down to comfort and durability.
 Pressure relief is fundamental to a quality mattress that ensures quality sleep.